 About the Data

-The delivery hospitalization included the maternal UB-04 record with the delivery flag and any hospitalization records within 0-1 day.
+The delivery hospitalization included the patient's UB-04 record with the delivery flag and any hospitalization records within 0-1 day.

 They were also not flagged as the unique delivery record if occurring less than 7 months away from the previous delivery record or having the below DRGs identifying false labor, threatened abortion, antepartum admission, or postpartum admission: